Golden ratio: History

 The golden ratio was studied peripherally over the next millennium.
 Abu Kamil (c.
 850–930) employed it in his geometric calculations of pentagons and decagons; his writings influenced that of Fibonacci (Leonardo of Pisa) (c.
 1170–1250), who used the ratio in related geometry problems but did not observe that it was connected to the Fibonacci numbers.

-Luca Pacioli named his book Divina proportione (1509) after the ratio; the book, largely plagiarized from Piero della Francesca, explored its properties including its appearance in some of the Platonic solids.
-Leonardo da Vinci, who illustrated Pacioli's book, called the ratio the sectio aurea ('golden section').
+Luca Pacioli named his book (1509) after the ratio; the book, largely plagiarized from Piero della Francesca, explored its properties including its appearance in some of the Platonic solids.
+Leonardo da Vinci, who illustrated Pacioli's book, called the ratio the sectio aurea.
 Though it is often said that Pacioli advocated the golden ratio's application to yield pleasing, harmonious proportions, Livio points out that the interpretation has been traced to an error in 1799, and that Pacioli actually advocated the Vitruvian system of rational proportions.
 Pacioli also saw Catholic religious significance in the ratio, which led to his work's title.
 16th-century mathematicians such as Rafael Bombelli solved geometric problems using the ratio.

 German mathematician Simon Jacob (d.
 1564) noted that ratios of consecutive Fibonacci numbers converge to the golden ratio; this was rediscovered by Johannes Kepler in 1608.
 The first known decimal approximation of the (inverse) golden ratio was stated as "about $0.6180340$" in 1597 by Michael Maestlin of the University of Tübingen in a letter to Kepler, his former student.
 The same year, Kepler wrote to Maestlin of the Kepler triangle, which combines the golden ratio with the Pythagorean theorem.
 Kepler said of these:

 Geometry has two great treasures: one is the theorem of Pythagoras, the other the division of a line into extreme and mean ratio.
 The first we may compare to a mass of gold, the second we may call a precious jewel.

 Eighteenth-century mathematicians Abraham de Moivre, Nicolaus I Bernoulli, and Leonhard Euler used a golden ratio-based formula which finds the value of a Fibonacci number based on its placement in the sequence; in 1843, this was rediscovered by Jacques Philippe Marie Binet, for whom it was named "Binet's formula".
-Martin Ohm first used the German term goldener Schnitt ('golden section') to describe the ratio in 1835.
+In 1789, Johann Samuel Traugott Gehler made the earliest known use of the term "golden section" in his popular dictionary of physical sciences, Physikalisches Wörterbuch, referring to it as "güldnen Schnitt (media et extrema ratione, sectione aurea s[ive] divina)".
 James Sully used the equivalent English term in 1875.